 The diagnosis and treatment of peritoneal cancer often require the skills of many specialists.
 We bring together these specialists in a single setting (called multidisciplinary care).
 Here the team discusses care for each patient and develops a thorough treatment program.
-This provides you the best treatment plan possible.
+This provides you with the best cancer treatment plan possible.

 Thanks to improvements in our understanding of this disease, surgery is now an option for appropriate patients with peritoneal cancer.
 This surgery is called cytoreductive surgery or tumor debulking.
-During surgery, the doctor removes as much of the tumor possible.
+During surgery, the doctor removes as much of the tumor as possible.

 Hyperthermic Intraperitoneal Chemotherapy (HIPEC)

 UMass Memorial is one of only three hospitals in New England offering hyperthermic intraperitoneal chemotherapy (HIPEC).
 We are considered a high-volume program.
 Our skilled surgical oncologists are nationally recognized for using this chemotherapy treatment.